monkeyman1979/nuxt3-boilerplate/references/supabase-forgot-password-flow.md

 ### 8. Completion

-- After successful password reset, either:
+- After successful password reset,
-  - Automatically log the user in, or
   - Redirect to the login page with a success message

 ## Implementation Steps